gilt/cave/docs/alerts.md

 If you're using PagerDuty, you need to do two things.
 First, you need to set the organization's notification URL to be the PagerDuty API URL:
 `https://events.pagerduty.com/generic/2010-04-15/create_event.json`

-Next, you need to create generic API services and use their service API keys when defining alerts in CAVE.
+Next, you need to create PagerDuty API Services and use the Service API keys in the `routing` field when defining alerts in CAVE.
+I.e.

-For an alert to create incidents in PagerDuty under a specific API service, put the service API key in the `routing` field of the alert configuration, like this:

 ```
 {